Guide

 The 60-grit aluminum oxide construction hits the sweet spot for metalwork.
 Coarse enough to remove material efficiently, fine enough to leave a workable surface.

-The pointed cylindrical shape does what flat wheels can’t — it gets into grooves, cleans up weld beads in corners, and deburrs holes without enlarging them.
+The compact cylindrical wheel shape does what full-size wheels can’t — it gets into grooves, cleans up weld beads in corners, and deburrs holes without enlarging them.
 Designed for use where larger wheels would wear out too quickly, according to Forney’s own specs.

 Real-World Performance